FAIRplus/the-fair-cookbook/README.md

 Having trouble with the page?
 Want to give feedback?

 - Option 1: Drop us a line at: FAIRplus-cookbook@elixir-europe.org
-- Option 2:file an Issue here on [GitHub tracker](https://github.com/FAIRplus/the-fair-cookbook/issues).
+- Option 2: File an Issue here on [GitHub tracker](https://github.com/FAIRplus/the-fair-cookbook/issues).
 Looking forward to hear from you!

 ## Deploy locally: